 —while at the same old time Roger Mustardman kept reciting Your whole existence is an imaginary figment, figment, figment.
 So’s everybody you know’s, you know’s, you know’s...

-Friday night she thought she’d be free at last of this monotonous dream, after reconciling with Nonique and enjoying the Winter Holidays Concert.
-Instead she had it worse than ever and finally got j-o-l-t-ed awake, panting and shaking and lost like Becky Thatcher in a cave full of bats, till she could recollect where and who she was.
-Climbing then out of tangled bedsheets to step around Joss on the nearby air mattress (no-I-do-not-snore-you’re-thinking-of-Meg) and dig through the bureau’s bottom drawer till her hand found the yellow Pet Rock, clutching it like an undercover talisman.
+By Friday night she thought she’d be free at last of this monotonous dream, after reconciling with Nonique and enjoying the Winter Holidays Concert.
+Instead she had it worse than ever and finally got j‑o‑l‑t‑ed awake, panting and shaking and lost like Becky Thatcher in a cave full of bats.
+Then, recollecting where and who she was, she climbed out of tangled bedsheets to step around Joss on the nearby air mattress (no-I-do-not-snore-you’re-thinking-of-Meg) and dig through the bureau’s bottom drawer till her hand found the yellow Pet Rock, clutching it like an undercover talisman.

 Big girls could tremble.
 Big girls could whimper.
 Only babies cried.

-Big girls could also turn a nightmarish run run run LEAP into a flawless mental grand jeté.
+Big girls could turn a nightmarish run run run LEAP into a flawless mental grand jeté.

 See that?
 Feel that?
 I am a butterfly: I float, I glide.

 To which a perversely tender voice replied: Make-believe is nothing to get hung about.